joshBremser/DormScraper/README.md

 this project was private before the vulnerability was fixed, but now that I worked with a contact in the UMaine system it's since been fixed, so I might aswell put this as public

-I actually have more code locally thats needed for this to work that I was too lazy to commit, but I don't really care cause it wouldn't work anyways